 - Songlines and Dreaming tracks that cross the landscape

-- Traditional boundaries between different clan groups
+- Traditional boundaries and kinship ties between clan groups

 - Historical agreements about land use and access

-- The spiritual significance of particular sites
+- The spiritual significance and custodial obligations linked to particular sites

 Regional Variations in Elder-Led Dispute Resolution